By Ayoosh Kathuria and Shaoni Mukherjee

 class, which subclasses the Tensor

-class.
-When we invoke parameters()
+class, internally facilitates this.
+When we invoke the parameters()

-function of a nn.Module
+function of an nn.Module

-object, it returns all it’s members which are nn.Parameter
+object, it returns all its members, which are nn.Parameter

 objects.

-Infact, all the training weights of nn.Module
+All the training weights of nn.Module

 classes are implemented as nn.Parameter

 objects.
-Whenever, a nn.Module
+Whenever a nn.Module

 (nn.Conv2d